Hugo Pérez Hernáiz

 The alleged judicial challenge to the electoral results comes in the wake of opposition concerns that the government will try to curtail the power of the new opposition dominated National Assembly, or even preclude the new legislature from meeting in January.

-The biggest threat to the new legislature so far has been the call by the President the outgoing National Assembly, Diosdado Cabello, of a parallel “National Communal Parliament,” which has been actually meeting in the chamber of the national congress.
+The biggest threat to the new legislature so far has been the call by the President of the outgoing National Assembly, Diosdado Cabello, of a parallel “National Communal Parliament,” which has been actually meeting in the chamber of the national congress.
 Opposition concerns flared when President Maduro declared the need to “transfer all power to the Communal Parliament, which will be a grass-roots legislative instance.”

 Legal expert José I. Hernández argues that the Communal Parliament is an expression of a government revolutionary rhetoric that is suspicious of elected powers that are part of a “Bourgeois State” which should eventually be demolished by more “participatory and direct” forms of government.
 Hernández says that the Communal Parliament has no legislative powers, but he warns that declarations by government officials about the transfer of competencies from the elected National Assembly are a matter for concern.